AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

 #.
 Postconditions of recursive functions called in contracts and assertion
    pragmas are not available, possibly leading to unproved checks.
 The current workaround is to use a non-recursive wrapper around those functions.
+Using the switch ``--info`` reveals where the information about postcondition may be lost.

 #.
 Attribute 'Valid is currently assumed to always return True.